 McKee Botanical Garden’s gift shop has unique treasures and some plants for sale as well.
 My friend purchased a yellow Christmas cactus to take home to West Virginia.
 It has bloomed year after year.

 The magnificent Bamboo Pavilion was built in Colombia, disassembled and shipped by boat to Florida, where it was rebuilt at McKee Botanical Garden.
 It contains 350 stems of lignified bamboo.
 The roof alone made of over 9,000 Sabal palm fronds.
 Seminole Indian Chief Leroy Osceola supervised the attaching of the fronds process.
 There are many types of nature to admire in the botanical garden, including butterflies, dragonflies, and birds, as well as many whimsical stone footbridges crossing over to reflective ponds.

-Trivia about Bamboo: There are over 1,000 species of bamboo, varying in height, color, size and texture.
+Bamboo Trivia: There are over 1,000 species of bamboo, varying in height, color, size and texture.
 Buddha Belly, a popular bamboo, is known for the swollen nodules on its stems (culms).
 Bamboo is a type of grass and is harvested to make floors, fabric, and furniture.
 It either exhibits a “running” or ” clumping” growth habit.
 The running types quickly take over a space and move into nearby places as well.
 Clumping types send up new shoots next to the old ones.
 The giant bamboo is known for its edible shoots.

-McKee’s Botanical Garden Photo Gallery:
+McKee Botanical Garden Photo Gallery:

-McKee’s Botanical Gardens is open Tuesday-Saturday from 10-5 and Sundays 12-5.
+McKee’s Botanical Gardens is open Tuesday-Saturday from 10-5 PM and Sundays 12-5 PM.
 The admission prices are $12 for adults, $11 for seniors and youth, and $5 for children over 3.

-Check out our other posts about Vero Beach:
+Check out our other Florida posts: